thisshehab/subdomain_bruteforcer/README.md

 # Subdomain_bruteforcer
-Enumrate Subdomains by bruteforcing DNS servers based on the wordlist file, you can change it to your custom one...
+Enumrate Subdomains by bruteforcing DNS servers based on the wordlist file, you can change it to your custom one..

 ## Installation via docker
 make sure that you have installed docker